dltoth/UPnPDevice/README.md

 }
 ```

 The Sketch that instantiates a SimpleSensor and adds it to a RootDevice can be found [here](https://github.com/dltoth/UPnPDevice/blob/main/examples/SensorDevice/SensorDevice.ino).
-We won't go into sketch detail here, but flash your device and point a browser to the device base URL (http://<span></span>IPAdress:80/).
+Once an ESP device is flashed with the sketch, point a browser to the device base URL (http://<span></span>IPAdress:80/).
 You will see figure 2 below.

-*Figure 2 - SimpleSensor display at http://<span></span>10.0.0.165:80/
+*Figure 2 - SimpleSensor display at http://<span></span>10.0.0.78:80/

 ![image2](/assets/image2.png)

-Notice Sensor displays is its message, and selecting the "This Device" button will display all of the RootDevice embedded devices as buttons.
+Notice Sensor displays is its message at the base url, and selecting the "This Device" button will send the browser to *http://<span></span>10.0.0.78:80/root/* and display all of the RootDevice embedded devices as buttons.
 In this case, the single "Simple Sensor" button on figure 3.

-*Figure 3 - SimpleSensor display at http://<span></span>10.0.0.165:80/root/*
+*Figure 3 - SimpleSensor display at http://<span></span>10.0.0.78:80/root/*

 ![image3](/assets/image3.png)

 Now, selecting the "Simple Sensor" button will trigger device display, which is Sensor display with a "Configure" button, as in figure 4.

-*Figure 4 - SimpleSensor device at http://<span></span>10.0.0.165/root/sensor/*
+*Figure 4 - SimpleSensor device at http://<span></span>10.0.0.78/root/sensor/*

 ![image4](/assets/image4.png)

 Now, selecting the "Configure" button will bring up default configuration.
 Default configuration for both Sensors and Controls is simply their display name, as in figure 5.

-*Figure 5 - SimpleSensor device at http://<span></span>10.0.0.165/device/sensor/setConfiguration/configForm*
+*Figure 5 - SimpleSensor device at http://<span></span>10.0.0.78/device/sensor/setConfiguration/configForm*

 ![image5](/assets/image5.png)